-A peer modeling video demonstrates one of the skills introduced in the "how to."
+A peer modeling video demonstrates one of the skills introduced in the how to learning mode.
 Social learning theory underscores the importance of observational learning and of concrete modeling of specific behaviors, as key elements of social emotional learning.
 These videos feature youth who are one developmental level above the learner, to reduce the experience gap and increase identification between models and learners.
+Spanish and English captions available.

 Use the videos as a point of reference for developing role play activities.
 Assist students in adapting the modeling to their context.
-Refer back to the "how to" for more skills to role play.
+Refer back to the how to learning mode for more skills to role play.
 Or, have learners create their own modeling videos to create their own personal library or learning portfolio.
 Assist students in adapting the modeling to their context.
 Most importantly, in your everyday teaching, model the behaviors you see here.
 When you apply the skills outside the lesson, the teaching is reinforced.